In the film “Gone With the Wind,” Melanie Hamilton says to Rhett Butler, “The best days are when babies come.”

 I saw and fell in love with this movie when I was a young girl, and I completely agreed with Miss Mellie.
 As a little girl, many of my days and nights were spent dreaming of being a mother, creating a family and the great love that we would share as a strong group, and ultimately with the entire world.

-To some of my girlfriends and others, this is not a very lofty goal.
-But it was not dreamed for some or others.
+To some of my girlfriends and others, this is not a very lofty goal, but becoming a mom was my highest dream aspiration.

-The phone conversation with my friend Richard that April is forever burned in my soul, “I just cannot lose this weight I have put on!”
+The phone conversation with my friend Richard that April day is forever burned in my soul, “I just cannot lose this weight I have put on!”
 I ranted.
-“I’ve been on Atkins (induction phase) diet for three months and I can’t drop this 10 pounds to save my life!”
+“I’ve been on Atkins (induction phase) diet for three months, and I can’t drop these 10 pounds to save my life!”